fire protection tenant or landlord business

 Who is liable in the event of a fire in rented commercial premises?

 The frequency of fire and evacuation drills depends on the risk assessment.
-Generally, they should be conducted at least once a year to ensure all employees are familiar with emergency plans.
+Generally, they should be conducted at least once a year to ensure all employees are familiar with the emergency plans.

 Are smoke detectors mandatory in commercial premises?

-For landlords, a property insurance and landlord liability insurance are fundamental.
-Tenants should consider contents insurance (covers damage to inventory) and business interruption insurance.
-A commercial legal protection insurance can assist in disputes.
+Landlords fundamentally need a <a href="/solutions/subsolutions/wohngebaeudeversicherung">buildings insurance</a> and a <a href="/solutions/subsolutions/vermieterhaftpflicht-einfamilienhaus">landlord liability insurance</a>.
+Tenants should consider contents insurance (covers damage to belongings) and a <a href="/solutions/subsolutions/betriebsunterbrechungsversicherung">business interruption insurance</a>.
+A <a href="/solutions/subsolutions/gewerbliche-rechtsschutzversicherung">commercial legal expenses insurance</a> can be helpful in disputes.

 Subscribe to our newsletter